andrelop/andrelop.github.io/content/posts/update.md

 Today I work on an *infrastructure* team but there's no real physical infrastructure to be managed at all.
-We are using 100% cloud infrastructure and the team I'm working on is one the teams which *creates* infrastructure on the cloud by writing a bunch of [pseudo-code](https://developer.hashicorp.com/terraform/language).
+We are using 100% cloud infrastructure and the team I'm working on is one of the teams which *creates* infrastructure on the cloud by writing a bunch of [pseudo-code](https://developer.hashicorp.com/terraform/language).

 We then use [a tool](https://www.terraform.io/) which reads this pseudo-code